Authentication

 Cookie-authed state-changing requests (POST/PUT/DELETE/PATCH) go through OriginGuard.
 The middleware:

-- Skips bearer-keyed requests entirely.
-A
+- Skips requests with an

 Practically: